biomartinperezjoan/iridis-site/src/work/cases/dopamine-research-summary.md

 ## The situation

 A 2025 paper in *Nature Neuroscience* challenged one of the most widely cited ideas in dopamine research: that brief, subsecond dopamine spikes control the speed and force of individual movements in real time.
-The findings had clear implications for Parkinson's disease research and treatment, but the study design was technically dense — involving optogenetics, fluorescent dopamine sensors, and a lever-press paradigm in mice.
+The findings had clear implications for Parkinson's disease research and treatment, but the study design was technically dense, involving optogenetics, fluorescent dopamine sensors, and a lever-press paradigm in mice.

 The piece needed to serve a scientifically literate audience that was not necessarily familiar with dopamine pharmacology, motor circuit anatomy, or the distinction between phasic and tonic signalling.

 ## What we did

-We read the original paper and identified the single conceptual shift at its core: dopamine does not act as a real-time dial for movement intensity — it sets a permissive background level that allows motor circuits to function.
+We read the original paper and identified the single conceptual shift at its core: dopamine does not act as a real-time dial for movement intensity, it sets a permissive background level that allows motor circuits to function.

 From there, we built the summary around the questions a reader unfamiliar with the field would ask first: what was the prevailing assumption, how was it tested, and what do the results actually change?
-We explained the methods in plain language without stripping out the scientific logic, and framed the Parkinson's disease implications carefully — acknowledging what the study does and does not show.
+We explained the methods in plain language without stripping out the scientific logic, and framed the Parkinson's disease implications carefully, acknowledging what the study does and does not show.

 ## The outcome